Max Meyer (baseball): Professional career

+Miami Marlins (2022–present)

 The Miami Marlins selected Meyer in the first round, with the third overall selection, in the 2020 Major League Baseball draft.
 He signed with the Marlins for a $6.7 million signing bonus.
 Meyer did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Meyer made his professional debut in 2021 with the Pensacola Blue Wahoos of the Double-A South and was promoted to the Jacksonville Jumbo Shrimp of the Triple-A East in September.
 Over 22 starts between the two clubs, Meyer pitched to a 6–4 record, a 2.27 ERA, and 130 strikeouts over 111 innings.
 Meyer was selected to play in the 2021 All-Star Futures Game.
 He opened the 2022 season back with Jacksonville.

 On July 16, 2022, Meyer had his contract selected to the 40-man roster and was promoted to the major leagues for the first time.
 In his second MLB start against the Pittsburgh Pirates on July 23, he left the game with elbow discomfort.
 On August 9, Meyer underwent Tommy John surgery, with a recovery timetable causing him to miss the remainder of the 2022 season and the entire 2023 season.

 Meyer was initially optioned to Triple–A Jacksonville to begin the 2024 season.
 However, the Marlins later reversed course and included Meyer on their Opening Day roster.
 He made 11 starts for Miami during the regular season, compiling a 3-5 record and 5.68 ERA with 46 strikeouts over 57 innings of work.

 On April 21, 2025, Meyer recorded a career-high 14 strikeouts in a 6-3 victory over the Cincinnati Reds.
 In 12 starts for Miami, he compiled a 3-5 record and 4.73 ERA with 68 strikeouts across 64 2/3 innings pitched.
 On June 24, it was announced that Meyer would undergo season-ending surgery to repair a labrum tear in his left hip.